jamesknelson/retil/README.md

 export function App() {
-  // resource.key() returns a subscription, and a controller. const [subscription, controller] = resource.key('/my/api/url')
+  // resource.key() returns a subscription, and a controller. const [sub, controller] = resource.doc('/my/api/url')

   // To get the key's latest state, just pass the subscription to
-  // `useSubscription` -- a hook maintained by the React team itself. const state = useSubscription(subscription)
+  // `useSubscription` -- a hook maintained by the React team itself. const value = useSubscription(sub)

-  // You can find out a bunch of things about the key's current state const { hasData, hasRejection, invalidated, pending, primed } = state
+  // You can find out a bunch of things about the key's current state const { hasData, hasRejection, invalidated, pending, primed } = value

-  // If you access `state.data` or `state.rejection` before the data has loaded,
+  // If you call `value.getData()` or `state.getRejection()` before the data
-  // Retil will automatically fetch the data -- suspending the component until
+  // has loaded, Retil will automatically fetch the data -- suspending the
-  // the data is available.
-  const data = value.data
+  // component until the data is available. const data = value.data()

   // If you know the data is out of date and needs to be reloaded, you can let
   // Retil know via the key's controller